encode/django-rest-framework/docs/api-guide/fields.md

 `HyperlinkedRelatedField` will represent the target of the field using a hyperlink.
 You must include a named URL pattern in your URL conf, with a name like `'{model-name}-detail'` that corresponds to the target of the hyperlink.

-Be default, `HyperlinkedRelatedField` is read-write, although you can change this behaviour using the `readonly` flag.
+Be default, `HyperlinkedRelatedField` is read-write, although you can change this behaviour using the `read_only` flag.

 ## ManyHyperlinkedRelatedField